PechayClub/BurnutsPlusTNTandDisparityMod/CONTRIBUTING.md

 becomes part of our codebase, so we need your permission to use and distribute your code.
 We also need to be sure of various other things—for instance that you'll tell us if you know that your code infringes on other people's patents.
 You don't have to sign the CLA until after you've submitted your code for review and we approved it, but you must do it before  we can put your code into our codebase.

+## For Collaborators

+If your using your access token in your forked version of this repository use it like this:

+> token: ${{ github.token }}

+Not like this:

+> token: 'xxx.XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'